 Originally from beautiful Vancouver B.C., I have an Honours B.A. in English and History from the University of British Columbia and an M.A. and Ph.D. in English from Cornell University.
 Since 1995, I have been a member of the English Department at Dalhousie University in Halifax, Nova Scotia.
 After all these years ‘out east,’ I am still adjusting to snow, ice, and spring that doesn’t arrive until June.
 I am married to a philosopher specializing in analytic epistemology and philosophy of religion.
 Our amazing and talented daughter is completing a degree in vocal performance at Dalhousie’s Fountain School of the Performing Arts.
-Our son was an exceptionally gifted pianist and composer as well as a very talented musician and composer (now a Dalhousie student himself) and a daughter with a fabulous singing voice and lots of stage presence who’s thinking about pursuing musical theater after she graduates from high school next year.
+Our son was an exceptionally gifted pianist and composer as well as a very talented pianist and composer, and a daughter with a beautiful singing voice and lots of stage presence who is starting a combined program in music and theater at the Fountain School.

 I also regularly offer courses in detective fiction; my other teaching and research interests include ethical criticism, intersections between literature and moral philosophy, historical fiction and historiography, and the role of literature and criticism in contemporary life.
 One of my more recent academic projects is an anthology of Victorian critical writing on the novel for Broadview Press.
 Click here for my full academic curriculum vitae.

 You can find me on Twitter at @RohanMaitzen.

 There’s really only one, but it’s persistent, so I’ll answer it right away: people always wonder about the origins of my name.
 Briefly, no, it was not chosen from Tolkein: it’s French (though I’ve learned, over the years, that it’s also Gaelic and Sanskrit), and it’s pronounced “Rowan.”
 It came to me by way of a good family friend who was distantly related to the Cardinal de Rohan.
 I’m not related to him myself, though.
 However, according to a letter my great-aunt sent me years ago, I am related to Elizabeth Barrett Browning–so if things had gone a little differently I might have been ‘Aurora’ instead.
 I’m not sure if that would have meant more or fewer conversations!